Duality of Stochastic Observability and Constructability and Links to Fisher Information

 \section{Introduction}

+Over the past several decades, the fields of statistics and control theory have independently developed powerful tools for analyzing dynamic systems, each focusing on extracting reliable information from time-series data.
+However, the relationship between these conceptually parallel fields has not been comprehensively synthesized in the literature, making it difficult to transfer methods and theoretical insights between fields.
+This letter bridges this gap by establishing a novel mathematical duality between observability and constructability.
+We use this duality to derive a robust and efficient recursive formula for calculating stochastic observability Gramians and to make the connections between observability theory, Fisher information, and the posterior Cramér-Rao bound explicitly clear.

-An a posteriori state estimator takes past and present measurements into account to estimate the current state of a dynamic system.
-If one has the luxury of waiting for more measurements to accumulate the estimate can be improved using a smoother \cite{jazwinski1970stochastic}.
-The information available for estimation and smoothing can be quantified with the Fisher information matrix (FIM), which, through the Cramér-Rao inequality, implies that the performances of both an estimator and a smoother are bounded by the system dynamics and outputs, as well as their uncertainties \cite{crassidis2004}.
+The Fisher information matrix (FIM), a statistical tool, quantifies the information available for estimating the state of a dynamic system.
+In real-time applications, state estimates are calculated with an \emph{a posteriori} state estimator, which takes past and present measurements into account.
+If one has the luxury of waiting for more measurements to accumulate, the estimate can be improved using a smoother \cite{jazwinski1970stochastic}.
+In both cases, the Cramér-Rao inequality--which involves the FIM--describes how the estimation error is bounded by the system dynamics and outputs, as well as their uncertainties \cite{Manyika1992,crassidis2004}.